Dennis says quitting Tour was 'right decision'

 "I will hopefully be back competing in this great race again over the coming seasons."

-Gorazd Stangelj, the Bahrain Merida team's sports director, stopped his car during the race on Thursday and ran backwards to where Dennis had pulled up to try and persuade his rider to continue.
+Gorazd Stangelj, the Bahrain Merida team's sports director, made an effort to persuade Dennis to continue the race but to no avail.

+The team later released a statement saying "the welfare of all our riders is our key concern."

 "He's the kind of guy who wants to have everything 100 percent and it's not easy to have everything 100 percent all the time," Stranjelj told reporters.
 "He's a special guy, let's say, all champions are."